-5.59.
-All Authority Members shall be allocated a portfolio area.
+5.58 All Authority Members shall have the opportunity to assume responsibility for a portfolio.
 Portfolios may range from alignment with a BTP sub-division or chief officer to a specific policing theme.
 The purpose of portfolios is to provide Members with a forum within which they can have general oversight of the wide range of BTP's operational and organisational activities.
-Portfolios are also intended to assist Members in developing their own knowledge and experience of policing issues and to increase the visibility of the Authority amongst front-line officers and staff.
-The Member Handbook includes detailed information on the portfolio arrangements.

-6. The Authority's Business Cycle
+The Authority's Business Cycle

-6.1.
-The Authority has agreed an annual business cycle for its work to help it ensure that it maintains focus on key work streams in a timely and efficient way.
+6.1 The Authority has agreed an annual business cycle for its work to help it ensure that it maintains focus on key work streams in a timely and efficient way.